Tessa Bonhomme: Other appearances

-Battle of the Blades

 On August 22, 2011, CBC television announced that Bonhomme would compete in their figure skating competition TV program Battle of the Blades.
 She is the first female hockey player to be a competitor in Battle of the Blades.
 Bonhomme told the media that she couldn't wait to take on the NHL players and show them that women's hockey has come a long way, adding that she was honoured to be the first woman representing all those who play hockey and excited to be partnered with Olympic gold medallist David Pelletier.
 On November 14, 2011, it was announced that she and her partner were the winners of the 2011 competition.

 In 2016, she appeared in the second season of the romcom series Man Seeking Woman.

 In 2017, she appeared in the hockey comedy film Goon: Last of the Enforcers.

-In 2019, Bonhomme appeared in the 8th season of the CraveTV comedy series Letterkenny.
+In 2019, Bonhomme appeared as herself in the 8th season of the CraveTV comedy series Letterkenny.
+In 2022, Bonhomme appeared as herself in the first season of the Letterkenny spinoff comedy series Shoresy.
+She has since appeared in all four seasons of the show.